Frequently Asked Questions

 What's the difference between dry needling and acupuncture?

 Dry needling is an established, mainstream treatment using fine needles (0.3mm) to target specific muscular trigger points to relieve localised tension and pain.
-Evidence shows rapid reduction in muscle tone, improved blood flow, endorphin release and lowered concentration of pain- causing chemicals and inflammatory mediators.
-It is particularly useful if deep massage is not tolerated or appropriate, and can result on longer effects than massage alone.
+Evidence shows rapid reduction in muscle tone, improved blood flow, endorphin release and lowered concentration of pain-causing chemicals and inflammatory mediators.
+Needling is particularly useful if deep massage is not tolerated or appropriate, and can result in longer benefits than massage alone.

 Acupuncture by contrast is a traditional Chinese medicine practice that inserts needles along meridians to restore the body's energy flow and balance overall health.
 Practitioners must re registered with the Chinese Medicine Board.